Diclofenac-or-Ibuprofen - Which is Best NSAID

 Diclofenac Vs Ibuprofen for Back Pain: Which Is Typically Recommended for Back Pain, Diclofenac Or Ibuprofen?

 Ibuprofen and Diclofenac are effective for back pain management.
-Diclofenac is more potent so works at a lower dose than Ibuprofen while Ibuprofen offers a lower risk of side effects than Diclofenac.
+Diclofenac is more potent, so it works at a lower dose than Ibuprofen, while Ibuprofen offers a lower risk of side effects than Diclofenac.

-So consult your doctor and figure out the best solution for you according to your pain condition.
+So consult your doctor and figure out the best solution for you according to your pain and other medical conditions.

 Can Diclofenac or Ibuprofen Effectively Manage Menstrual Cramps?